albar965/albar965.github.io/littlenavmap-faq.md

 * You double clicked the file `littlenavmap.exe.simconnect` which is not the executable file.
 Double clicking on this will show a dialog where Windows asks for a program to open it.
 Double click on `littlenamvmap.exe` (light blue globe icon) to open _Little Navmap_.
 * You probably downloaded the wrong Zip archive containing only the source files or an archive for another operating system.
 In both cases the file `littlenamvmap.exe` is missing.

+#### Aircraft display on the map freezes when using MSFS [**▲**](#top) [🔗](#active-pause) {#active-pause}

+This is a known issue in MSFS introduced with SU11.

+The function active pause in MSFS breaks the connection and does not allow to reconnect even when restarting *Little Navmap*.
+Use the key `Esc` for normal pause or click the toolbar button for pause to avoid problems.

+You can also start active pause as usual and stop it using the active pause toolbar button.
+This keeps the connection stable.

 #### I'd like to completely remove the program and all of its traces [**▲**](#top) [🔗](#remove) {#remove}

 All files and folders created by _Little Navmap_ are described in the chapter [Little Navmap User Manual - Files](https://www.littlenavmap.org/manuals/littlenavmap/release/latest/en/FILES.html) in the manual.